skarj/terraform-aws-eks/README.md

   * AWS account
   * Terraform installed and configured to use AWS credentials
   * set of IAM credentials with suitable access to create AutoScaling, EC2, EKS, and IAM resources
-  * kubectl must be at least version 1.10 to support exec authentication with usage of aws-iam-authenticator.
+  * kubectl must be at least version 1.10 to support exec authentication with usage of aws-iam-authenticator

 ### Usage
-  * check default variables in variables.tf: node instance type, required count of nodes, etc.
+  * check default variables in variables.tf: node instance type, required count of nodes, etc
   * apply terraform configuration

         terraform init
         terraform apply

   * configure kubectl.
-Get config_map_aws_auth config from
+Get kubeconfig config from terraform output

         terraform output

-  * save the file to the default kubectl folder, with your cluster name in the file name.
-For example, if your cluster name is devel, save the file to ~/.kube/config-devel.
+  * save this configuration to the default kubectl folder, with cluster name in the file name.
+For example ~/.kube/config-devel
   * check kubectl

         export KUBECONFIG=$KUBECONFIG:~/.kube/config-devel
         kubectl get svc

+## Variables

+  * cluster-name - name of EKS cluster.
+Default: "terraform-eks"
+  * nodes-instance-type - type of EKS node instances.
+Default: "m4.large"
+  * nodes-count - count of EKS nodes

+## Outputs

+  * config_map_aws_auth - AWS authenticator configuration map
+  * kubeconfig -  configuration map for kubectl to connect to a new cluster

 ### Documentation